NikoKyriakid/JavaVendingMachine/README.md

 cd JavaVendingMachine
 # 3. Run ant, which will build and display instructions to run the app
 ant
+# 4. The instruction will hold two ways of running the application
+# 4.1 Run the script by (run is a script created by ant builder)
+sh run
+# 4.2 Or run the jar file by
+java -jar <currentPath>/dist/VendingMachine.jar
 ```

+### Functionality

 ## Built With